 Subway Injuries: By the Numbers

 According to the Metropolitan Transit Authority’s 2018 annual report, there were 2.97 rider injuries per million customers that year.
 While an injury rate of 0.000297% seems small, given that 5.7 million customers ride the subway every weekday, that figure translates to 17 per day.
 At the annual rate of 1.72 billion riders, that translates to about 5,100 injuries.
-Even if the MTA were able to reduce injuries to their target rate of 2.82 injuries per million rides, that would still be more than 15 per day and 4,850 per year.
+Even if the MTA could reduce injuries to their target rate of 2.82 injuries per million rides, that would still be more than 15 per day and 4,850 per year.

 Some potential causes of subway injuries include: